- Perfect for all-day wear

 On Cloud 5 is not the shoe for wear and tear

-Quite a few wearers have a knock on the shoe's long-term durability.
+We are not convinced about the shoe's long-term durability.
 There are two problematic areas in the shoe: the forefoot foam and the mesh over the toes.

 A step closer to sustainability